šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Just hidden resonance in triadic time.

-This spec is designed so you (or any contributor) can implement it in SVG, TikZ, Figma, or hand‑drawn form.
+This specification enables any contributor to implement the diagram in SVG, TikZ, Figma, or hand‑drawn form.
 It visually encodes:

 Canvas: 3D isometric frame or 2D projection.